11. The on-site inspection

 Inspectors take into account the specific communication needs of individuals.
 For some young people, inspectors may request the assistance of staff who know and understand the young person’s preferred means of communication, particularly if this is unique to the young person.
 In other instances, it may be appropriate for inspectors to spend time observing young people and how they interact with staff and respond to their environment.

 Inspectors can request the services of an interpreter to join the inspection.
-This is helpful when young people are fluent in British Sign Language.
+This is helpful when young people or staff are fluent in British Sign Language.
 Inspectors request this service via the inspection support team and give 2 weeks’ notice where possible.

 Many experiences take place after the normal college day and it is essential that inspectors are present at this time.
 Inspectors involve young people in inspection activity wherever they can.
 Opportunities to gather the views and experiences of young people may include: